udacity/create-your-own-adventure/english/marshmallow.md

 You realise that the philosphy of life in general boils down to that one central question... will you? or will you not?
 [So Will you?](philosophy/questions.md)

+You take the time to contemplate the [nature of identity](nature-of-identity/nature-of-identity.md).